SKindij/OSAtechno/README.md

 ### 🔭 Future Enhancements

-&emsp;In the future, we plan to introduce registration functionality, allowing registered users to access additional features and customization options.
-We also aim to expand the database of accessories and continuously improve the user interface for an enhanced user experience.
+&emsp;In the future, I plan to introduce registration functionality, allowing registered users to access additional features and customization options.
+I also aim to expand the database of accessories and continuously improve the user interface for an enhanced user experience.

 - - -